 Land Rover Range Rover Review

-The Range Rover is luxurious, comfy and impressively capable off-road considering its size.
-However, it can’t carry as many passengers as some alternative SUVs and there are better infotainment systems available.
+The Range Rover is luxurious, comfy and impressively capable off-road.
+It can’t carry as many passengers as some alternatives, though, and there are better infotainment systems.

 - Comfortable and quiet

 - Luxurious cabin